wanders/scu/README.md

 ## Design

 SCU consists of two parts: a test runner and tests.
-Individual test cases are arranged into test suites.
-The runner and the test suites communicate the test results via a JSON-based protocol.
+Individual test cases are arranged into test modules.
+The runner and the test modules communicate the test results via a JSON-based protocol.

 One of the primary concern of SCU is to make sure that accidental buffer overflow errors does not break operation of the test runner.
 It achieves this by trying to isolate the memory as much as